 Rich looks like I feel; tired, and perhaps retaining some water.
 On his head is a black ball cap that proclaims “DON’T ASK ME 4 SHIT!”… ironic accessory to wear to an interview… when all I have is answers to ask for.

-We grab our brews, and head out the the nice new Danielmark’s patio, and jump straight into it.
+We grab our brews, and head out to the nice new Danielmark’s patio, and jump straight into it.

 “Well, Rich, tell me about how you have become who you’ve hated?”